ankurkohli007/Convolutional-Neural-Networks-CNNs-to-process-an-Image---Jupyter-Notebook-PyTorch/README.md

 Contributions are welcome!
 If you'd like to improve this project, feel free to fork the repository and submit a pull request.

-PS: The above project is to get started with convolutional neural networks (CNNs) to process an image - Jupyter Notebook/PyTorch
+PS: The above project is to started with convolutional neural networks (CNNs) to process an image - Jupyter Notebook/PyTorch